Teheran 43: Plot

 Teheran 43 starts in 1980 in Paris.
 The memories of hero Andrei take the story back to 1943.
 The Germans planned to assassinate the three men 37 years later, and the German agent Max lives with Françoise, a young Parisian woman, who hides him.
 But another Nazi, Scherner, is hunting down Max who failed to carry out the planned assassinations.
 Max trusts Françoise but he does not know that she works for Scherner.
 Another plot in the movie is the romance between Andrei and the French woman Marie in 1943, followed in 1980.

-Max Richard (Armen Dzhigarkhanyan), an assassin of the Nazis, who was 37 years ago hired to assassinate Joseph Stalin, Winston Churchill and Franklin D. Roosevelt during the Tehran Conference, is holed up in today's Paris at the young French woman Françoise (Claude Jade).
+Max Richard, an assassin of the Nazis, who was 37 years ago hired to assassinate Joseph Stalin, Winston Churchill and Franklin D. Roosevelt during the Tehran Conference, is holed up in today's Paris at the young French woman Françoise.
 In flashbacks, he describes Françoise who claims to be a neighbor in his apartment because she mistook the door, the assassination attempts.
 Max was brought in 1943 to Tehran as a funeral director of a previously murdered Persian.
-Max also kills the lawyer of the dead, Gérard Simon (Gleb Strizhenov).
-But Simon's interpreter Marie (Natalya Belokhvostikova) and the young Russian Secret agent Andrei (Igor Kostolevsky) get him on the loose.
+Max also kills the lawyer of the dead, Gérard Simon.
+But Simon's interpreter Marie and the young Russian Secret agent Andrei get him on the loose.
 The two have no time for romance but thwart the assassination.
-They can arrest a fake photographer (Georges Géret).
+They can arrest a fake photographer.
 The man who posed as a photographer and cinematographer "Dennis Pew" had a gun in his movie camera.
 Andrei, who cares for the safety of the young woman, sends Marie, who is in love with him, to France.
 They do not see each other again.

-When Max wants to publish his memoirs and documents in Paris today with the help of the lawyer Legraine (Curd Jürgens), Andrei travels to Paris.
+When Max wants to publish his memoirs and documents in Paris today with the help of the lawyer Legraine, Andrei travels to Paris.
 At an auction of Max's documents in London, Andrej sees a young woman who is very similar to Marie.
 She is Marie's daughter Nathalie.
 Françoise, meanwhile Max's mistress, also pursues her own goals.
-She claims to work for his former client Scherner (Albert Filozov) and to have spared Max only out of pity.
+She claims to work for his former client Scherner and to have spared Max only out of pity.

-In Paris, the paths of Marie and Andreiand of Marie's daughter Nathalie and police inspector Foche (Alain Delon), who chases the former masterminds around Scherner, intersect.
+In Paris, the paths of Marie and Andreiand of Marie's daughter Nathalie and police inspector Foche, who chases the former masterminds around Scherner, intersect.
 During a plane hijacking initiated by Scherner, Andrei meets Nathalie again.
 Foche, who wants to protect Nathalie's mother, is assassinated in the back.
 Max gets scared when Marie is killed as a former witness after a short reunion with Andrei.
 Then, Françoise takes him to a new hiding place.

 Andrei visits Nathalie and learns from her that Marie loved him all those years.
 She told her daughter about swimming together and told her about the dolphins, but those were just her dreams.
 In his new hideout, Max is shot by Scherner's men.
 Legraine interrogates Scherner and Françoise; possibly, he will negotiate with them about the manuscript.
 Andrei travels back to Moscow.